 In reality, that’s okay.

 I am not here to stand on a soap-box and preach coaching to every company.
-I am however, committed to support the hundreds of thousands of managers who are faced with the daily challenges of coaching their people and may not feel comfortable letting their boss know.
+I’m committed to supporting managers who face daily coaching challenges and may hesitate to confide in their superiors.
+Knowing how to coach employees effectively is a crucial skill for managers to develop.

-• Lack of Time: Oh yes, the ol’ “I don’t have enough time” which I will forgo debunking this statement and point you to hundreds of articles on this topic including (12 Morning Rituals Successful People Add To Their Daily Routine & 25 Ways To Get More Done In The Workplace).
-Sure coaching requires time for both the prep, exchange and follow up but that doesn’t mean it has to be an all day affair.
-Understood, managers are buried with meetings, emails and more meetings but ultimately this boils down less to your lack of time and I would assert more to your prioritization and what you’ve set up for success moving forward.
-If your company doesn’t embrace coaching within it’s culture than yes, you will fight to find time to make this happen.
+- Lack of Time: Oh yes, the ol’ “I don’t have enough time” which I will forgo debunking this statement and point you to hundreds of articles on this topic including (12 Morning Rituals Successful People Add To Their Daily Routine & 25 Ways To Get More Done In The Workplace).
+Coaching takes time, but it doesn’t have to be a huge time commitment.
+While managers are busy, making time for coaching is about prioritization and creating a supportive company culture.
+If your company doesn’t value coaching, it will be harder to find the time.
 Check out this CBS News article on Excuses Managers Give For Not Coaching.

 “A coach is someone who can give correction without resentment” – John Wooden